OSSVerse/OSSVerse/docs/target-architecture.md

 ## 1. Business Context

 OSSVerse is an open source Marketplace.
 It is conceptualized as an eco system project comprising of multiple platform.
 It is an adaption of ONDC for open source software service delivery .
-OSSVerse is an adaption of the Beckn Protocol and BeSecure(BeS) for delivering open source software security assurance services and aims to establish an open network of OASPs for Businesses.
+OSSVerse is an adaption of the Beckn Protocol and BeSecure(BeS) for delivering open source software security assurance services .
+OSSVerse aims to establish an open network of OASPs for Businesses that will offer trustworthy and reliable open source software assurance services.

 ## 1.2 Business Architecture